data-integrations/wrangler/docs/directives/json-path.md

 # JSON Path

-The `json-path` directive uses a DSL for reading JSON records.
+The JSON-PATH directive uses a DSL for reading JSON records.

 ## Syntax